tefkah/thesis-writing/EIA Allows Us to Verify DN Premises.md

 ctime: 20210405144616
 ---

-# The EIA allows uh to verify DN premises
+# EIA Allows Us to Verify DN Premises

 [[The Deductive-Nomological Model of Explanation]] is like